 The ocean warming and pressure reversals happen at the same time.
 The name came from South American fisherman.
 El Nino is Spanish for "The Christ Child".
 This weather pattern comes about the time of the celebration of the birth of the Christ Child Christmas.

-surface (n.) – the top layer of an area of water or land
+surface (N) – the top layer of an area of water or land